rr-/szurubooru/doc/INSTALL.md

     Some users may wish to access the service at a different base URI, such as `http://example.com/szuru/`, commonly when sharing multiple HTTP services on one domain using a reverse proxy.
-In this case, simply set `BASE_URL="/szuru/"` in your `.env` file.
+This can be configured in either of the following ways:

+    - Set the 'domain' value in `config.yaml` to include the prefix, i.e.:
+      `domain: "http://example.com/szuru"  # omit trailing slash`
+    - Configure the reverse proxy to pass the `X-Forwarded-Prefix` header.

     Note that this will require a reverse proxy to function.
 You should set your reverse proxy to proxy `http(s)://example.com/szuru` to